QCadjunct/oreilly-reasoning-models/README.md

 - `notebooks/`: Jupyter notebooks for hands-on exercises
   - `assets-resources/`: Additional resources and reference materials
 - `presentation/`: Slides and presentation materials
+- `project-notes.md`: Notes and resources for the live course

 ## About This Course